More than just a farm…

 The future sees even more exciting opportunities for the new site… We hope you enjoy discovering your Quince Honey Farm!

-Recent awards and recognitions:
+Recent awards and recognitions for the attraction:

 - Recognised by the Devon Association of Tourist Attractions as one of ‘Devon’s Top Attractions’